 Our aim is to fill a conspicuous gap in world letters: namely, the lack of an authoritative review from Africa covering significant books from across the globe.
 While African literature itself is bursting at the seams, and very well-supported by digital literati (not to mention well-explored by the global academy), it’s still the case that critical voices from Africa are not as well-heard, when it comes to considering new works of fiction and non-fiction—whether these be from Cape Town, Johannesburg, Lagos, Mumbai, Toronto, Dublin or other publishing hubs—as voices from city-arbiters of literary taste like Sydney, Los Angeles, New York, and London.
 The JRB hopes to change that.

-Our informal slogan at The JRB is—’your desultory literary companion from South Africa’.
+Our informal slogans at The JRB are—’your desultory literary companion from South Africa’; and—’Africa writes back’.
 ‘Desultory’ is meant here in its classic sense of leaping from one thing to another, in this case the various channels that modern publications are required to maintain, to ensure richness, reach and relevance over the long term.
 To the best of our ability, we will leap among these channels like a latter-day literary desultor, including Facebook, Twitter, Instagram, Medium, SoundCloud, YouTube and The Reading List.
 As for ‘Africa writes back’, that’s the pithiest encapsulation of our wider mission we can formulate: Africa writes back against dominant world literary narratives; Africa writes back into the literary spaces that largely occlude our own writers; and so on.